Mauritius travel guide

 Facilities: The airport has a currency exchange office and banks.
 There are duty-free shops in the arrival and departure lounges, and various other shops.
 There is a spa, post office, a children's corner and a variety of restaurants and bars.

 Parking: Parking at Sir Seewoosagur Ramgoolam International Airport costs MUR 30 for one hour, MUR 60 for two hours and MUR 90 for three hours.
-Parking for between 16 and 24 hours costs MUR 180 and it costs MUR 90 for every day thereafter.
+Parking for between 24 hours costs MUR 180 and it costs MUR 90 for every day thereafter.